mozilla/fxa/packages/fxa-auth-server/docs/api.md

 :lock: HAWK-authenticated with accountResetToken

-This resets the account password (by replacing the SRP verifier), and optionally resets the encrypted "wrap(kB)" value, both of which are delivered in an encrypted request body.
-It also updates several non-secret values: the SRP parameters, the two salts, and the key-stretching parameters.

-See [resetting the account](https://wiki.mozilla.org/Identity/AttachedServices/KeyServerProtocol#Resetting_the_Account) for details of how the request body is encrypted.
+This sets the account password and resets wrapKb to a new random value.

 The accountResetToken is single-use, and is consumed regardless of whether the request succeeds or fails.